 A native of Mountain View, California, you could say she’s a long way from home.
 Going from one popular equestrian state to the next, she’s had the privilege in riding in a variety of barns and environments which rounded her expectations of the property she wanted to create.
 Copper Light is a seamless blend of function and comfort.
 Our amenities and facilities are the product of years of thoughtful contemplation, resulting in an ideal equestrian center to enhance every ride.

 With an early start in eventing, Lindsey now firmly keeps her feet on the ground and trains in dressage.
-When she attended Northeastern University in Boston, she set out to find a new eventing barn to keep up her training but landed at Grandview Dressage just outside the city.
+When she pursued her BA in Business Management and Entrepreneurship at Northeastern University in Boston, she set out to find an eventing barn to keep up her training but landed at Grandview Dressage just outside the city.
 That was it, she was hooked.

-The thrill of truly communicating with your horse and achieving a balance of through-ness with forward power is anything but simple.
+The thrill of truly communicating with your horse to achieve a balance between thoroughness and forward power is anything but simple.
 She intends to spend a lifetime enjoying the pursuit of that balance.
 When she founded a dressage boutique, Centerline Style, in 2016, the adventure led her ringside to the Adequan Global Dressage Festival.
 The pure joy of watching top pairs perform their freestyle under the lights further fueled the fire.

 Lindsey’s 2011 Hannoverian, Fortunatus, was unfortunately retired early but he remains a very willing product tester.
 You can find Fritzy pushing bell boots, blankets, halters and buckets to their limits in his retirement field at the farm.
 Feel free to give him a scratch or a treat from the snack bar – you’ll have a friend for life!

 Her new partner, For Senzation, is a sweet 2014 Rhinelander gelding with just the right touch of fire.
 He’s been developing into his (giant) body this season and she looks forward to bringing him along in 2020.